syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Selections.md

 ### Format Selection

-It is possible to modify default color used for alphablend selection.
+It is possible to modify default color used for AlphaBlend selection.
 This can be achieved by assigning a desired color to AlphaBlendSelectionColor property.
 The example given below uses Red Color for alpha blending.

 {% highlight C# %}